Case Closed

-Case Closed, also known officially as Detective Conan (名探偵コナン, Meitantei Konan), is a Japanese manga series written and illustrated by Gosho Aoyama.
-It has been serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday since January 1994; its chapters are collected in 107 tankōbon volumes as of April 2025.
-Because of legal problems with the name Detective Conan, the English language release was renamed Case Closed.
+Case Closed, also officially known as Detective Conan (名探偵コナン, Meitantei Konan), is a Japanese manga series written and illustrated by Gosho Aoyama.
+It has been serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday since January 1994; its chapters have been collected in 108 tankōbon volumes as of April 2026.
+Because of legal problems with the name Detective Conan, several American English language releases were renamed Case Closed.
 The story follows the high school detective Shinichi Kudo, whose body was transformed into that of an elementary school-age child while investigating a mysterious organization.
 Generally, he solves a multitude of cases by impersonating his childhood best friend's father and various other characters.

 Case Closed is licensed for English-language release in North America by Viz Media, which has published the manga in print since September 2004.
 It also publishes the series in English on the Viz Manga digital manga service, with the series' chapters receiving simultaneous English publication in North America as they are released in Japan.
+Shogakukan Asia publishes the manga in English in Singapore and in the Southeast Asian region.
 It has been adapted into an anime television series adaptation produced by Yomiuri Telecasting Corporation and TMS Entertainment, which began broadcasting in January 1996.

 The tankōbon volumes of the manga had over 270 million copies in circulation worldwide by January 2023, making it one of the best-selling manga series of all time.
 In 2001, the manga was awarded the 46th Shogakukan Manga Award in the shōnen category.
-The anime adaptation has been well received and ranked in the top twenty in Animages polls between 1996 and 2001.
-In the Japanese anime television ranking, Case Closed episodes ranked in the top six weekly.
-Both the manga and the anime have had a positive response from critics for their plot and cases.
-The manga has been sold in 25 countries, while the anime has been broadcast in 40 countries.
+It has received a positive response from critics for its plot and cases.